LostArtefacts/TRX/README.md

 - added a fly cheat
 - added a level skip cheat
 - added a door open cheat (while in fly mode)
+- added a cheat to increase the game speed
 - added ability to adjust Lara's starting health
 - added ability to disable all medpacks
 - added ability to disable Magnums